adpeace/boilerio/README.md

 # The BoilerIO Software Thermostat

-BoilerIO can control heating in a zone of your home.
+BoilerIO can control heating in your home.
 Code is provided here to connect with Danfoss RF receivers though other implementations could easily be added, and to receive temperature updates over MQTT in a format described later in this README.

 This has been tested with the Danfoss RF transciever code in the thermostat.git repository at https://github.com/adpeace/thermostat.git.